learn-co-students/ruby-oo-class-variables-class-constants-yale-web-yss-052520/README.md

 Now all the tests will pass!
 Try to complete the similar exercise below where the `Shoe` class can keep track of all of the brands of the different show objects.

+**Note**: You may wonder what the difference between the class method (`@@all`) and a contant (`ALL`) is.
+In this case both are fulfilling the same task -- storing all instances of a given class and it is your preference which as to which you want to use.
+However, remember that **contants are not to be mutated**.
+Now, you may ask "how does this relate to the fact that we are pushing instances to the array, thus changing it?".
+Well, adding elements to an array is not changing its data type or memory path so you’re not actually mutating it -- the constant still points to the same array with the same memory path.

 ## Shoe Class

 Open `spec/02_shoe_spec.rb` and start making the tests pass.
 Write your code in `shoe.rb`.